 The zone between John Street, King Street, University Avenue and Front Street remains Toronto’s most obvious after-dark theatre.
 By 10 pm, sidewalks throb with motion.
 Cover charges become a negotiation.
 Fashion gets louder.
 Deliveries rattle through alleys while laughter bounces off glass façades.

-It can be exhilarating, but it can also feel overpriced, over-staged and occasionally less rewarding than the anticipation suggests.
+It is exhilarating, but it also feels overpriced, over-staged and occasionally less rewarding than the anticipation suggests.
 Even so, the district keeps pulling people back because on the right night, with the right crowd, its rawness still breaks through the polish.

 King Street West is where Toronto tries to look its sharpest.
 Rooftop lounges, skyline views, expensive cocktails and door policies that can shift with the mood of the person holding the list all shape the area’s reputation.
 If you want a smoother experience, arriving early matters.